Where to Stay in Zion National Park: Camping and Lodging

 The South Campground is the most primitive campground of the two located near the South Entrance.
 The place boasts 117 campsites and sits 1/2 mile from the park’s entrance.
 Such close proximity guarantees enjoyable accommodation within walking distance of some of the popular trailheads.

 On the other hand, the South Campground limits the number of amenities you might expect during your stay in Zion National Park.
-No restrooms “reside” on the territory of the campground.
+There are no restrooms on the territory of the campground.
 The closest facilities are located 0.3 mile away, at the Watchman Campground.

-If this does’s steer you away, then book your stay and camp at the second popular campground in Zion National Park from mid-March through October when the campground is in operation.
+If this doesn’t steer you away, then book your stay and camp at the second popular campground in Zion National Park from mid-March through October when the campground is in operation.

 TIP: To stay at the South Campground in Zion National Park, you must reserve a campsite at least two weeks in advance.